 - Free tissue transfer and advanced reconstructive techniques in the head and neck

 Operative exposure to routine otolaryngologic procedures begins as early as the PGY-2 year and advances throughout the Otolaryngology Residency Program.
 Residents have appropriate faculty supervision in all clinic settings.

 We are privileged to be the only Otolaryngology Residency Program in North Texas.
 The DFW metroplex is home to more than 6 million people, and in the last decade it was the second fastest growing area in the country.
 Overall, our residents find Dallas to be an affordable and attractive place to live.

-Educational opportunities through the Department of Otolaryngology at UT Southwestern Medical Center:
+Educational opportunities through the Department of Otolaryngology at UT Southwestern Medical Center include:

 - Monthly conference day consisting of a visiting professor, faculty and resident presentations, roundtable discussions, and morbidity and mortality conference

 - Quarterly temporal bone lab

 - Friday morning conference on otology, rhinology, or audiology